rkemery-msft/pcap-ai-analyzer/docs/ERROR_HANDLING.md

 ## Overview

-All three tools in the pcap-ai-analyzer suite have comprehensive error handling to gracefully handle various failure scenarios.
-This document describes all error types, their meanings, and troubleshooting steps.
+The pcap-ai-analyzer tools include error handling for common failure scenarios.
+This document describes error types, their meanings, and troubleshooting steps.

 ## Exit Codes